 \subsection{Markov Decision Process Formulation of CNP}

-Following \cite{Fan2020}, we solve CNP sequentially and formalize it as a MDP. \begin{itemize} \item \textbf{Environment} ($G_{\emph{env}}$) is the network being analyzed. \item \textbf{State} ($s_t$) is defined as the representation of a residual network at step $t$.
-Each state $s_t$ presents the hidden information of the residual network at step $t$ by concatenating feature vectors of all nodes generated by a node representation algorithm.
-When the proportion of reduced nodes reaches a certain value, it would be treated as the end state and finishes this episode. \item \textbf{Action} ($a_t$) is to remove a node $v$ from the current residual network $G_t$. \item \textbf{Reward} ($r(a_t,t)$) is the decrease of the pairwise connectivity after taking the action.
+In this section, we follow the approach presented in \cite{Fan2020} to formulate the critical node problem (CNP) as a Markov decision process (MDP). \begin{itemize} \item \textbf{Environment} ($G_{\text{env}}$) represents the network that is being analyzed. \item \textbf{State} ($s_t$) is defined as the representation of the residual network at time step $t$.
+Each state $s_t$ captures the hidden information of the residual network at that particular time step by concatenating feature vectors of all nodes generated by a node representation algorithm.
+The end state is reached when the proportion of removed nodes reaches a certain value. \item \textbf{Action} ($a_t$) is the removal of a node $v$ from the current residual network $G_t$. \item \textbf{Reward} ($r(a_t,t)$) is the decrease of the pairwise connectivity after taking the action.
 The optimization objective is to minimize the pairwise connectivity of the residual network.
-Thus, the decrease of total pairwise connectivity between $s_t$ and $s_{t+1}$ is set as the step-reward after a node $v$ be removed.
-Generally, the reward function could be written as $r(a_t,t) = f(s_t)-f(s_{t+1})$, where $s_t$ and $s_{t+1}$ are the states of residual networks before and after taking action $a_t$.
-However, we observe that this reward function value is too small to well measure the difference caused by the action $s_{t+1}$.
-We modify it and propose a new reward function as follows.
+Therefore, the decrease in pairwise connectivity between $s_t$ and $s_{t+1}$ is set as the step-reward after removing a node $v$.
+Generally, the reward function is written as $r(a_t,t) = f(s_t)-f(s_{t+1})$, where $s_t$ and $s_{t+1}$ are the states of residual networks before and after taking action $a_t$.
+In this paper, we adopt a new reward function as follows.

-where $s_0$ is the initial state, and $s_{t+1}$ is the state of residual networks after taking action $a_t$.
-The intuition behind is that with the removal of nodes from network, the remaining nodes have more potential to become critical nodes.
-Therefore, later removed nodes will contribute more reward to the agent. \end{itemize}